feklee/stm/video_installation/README.md

   * Server static files.

+  * Slowly scroll up graphs on fade-out, e.g. by sending small data packages, or by running an animation, putting it in “fade out mode”, or even using a CSS animation.

   * Idle mode: Don’t record positions, or only optionally.

   * Allow submission of programs as a succession of modes.
 Programs / Modes can